WordPress/gutenberg/docs/data/data-core-editor.md

 *Parameters*

  * options: Options for the save.
- * options.autosave: Perform an autosave if true.
+ * options.isAutosave: Perform an autosave if true.

 ### mergeBlocks